 Americans in rural areas already have less access to health care than urban Americans.
-They typically have to travel farther to receive care, particularly for specialized services, and have limited public transportation to get there.8 More than one-third of rural hospitals are already at risk of closure.9 When facilities like these close, it exacerbates the difficulties that whole communities face in accessing the care that they need.
+They typically have to travel farther to receive care, particularly for specialized services, and have limited public transportation to get there.8 More than one-third of rural hospitals are already at risk of closure.
+When facilities like these close, it exacerbates the difficulties that whole communities face in accessing the care that they need.
 AHCA would likely lead to many of these hospitals shuttering their doors.

-Rural hospitals depend heavily on Medicaid funds and could be disproportionately hurt by the proposed Medicaid cuts.
-Researchers find that Medicaid expansion helped rural hospital profitability more than urban hospitals.10 Fewer rural hospitals have closed in recent years in states that have expanded Medicaid than in states that did not.11
+Rural hospitals are more dependent on Medicaid funds than their urban counterparts, and could be disproportionately hurt by the proposed Medicaid cuts.
+Researchers find that Medicaid expansion helped rural hospital profitability more than urban hospitals.
+10 Fewer rural hospitals have closed in recent years in states that have expanded Medicaid than in states that did not.
+11

-Lower coverage rates and less Medicaid funding under TrumpCare would increase uncompensated care charges at rural hospitals.
-Before the ACA, researchers estimate that uncompensated care places a financial burden of more than \$4 billion annually on rural hospitals.12 Next year, new uncompensated care just from private insurance losses could cost over \$7 billion nationally if the Republican bill passes.13 The ballooning costs would further squeeze rural hospital finances, which are already under pressure.
+Lower coverage rates and less Medicaid funding under the AHCA would increase uncompensated care charges at rural hospitals.
+Before the Affordable Care Act, researchers estimate that uncompensated care places a financial burden of more than \$4 billion annually on rural hospitals.
+The Joint Economic Committee estimates that next year new uncompensated care just from private insurance losses could cost over \$7 billion nationally if the Republican bill passes.
+The ballooning costs would further squeeze rural hospital finances, which are already under pressure.